fancyapps/fancybox/README.md

 License: http://www.fancyapps.com/fancybox/#license

-Copyright 2011 Janis Skarnelis - janis@fancyapps.com
+Copyright (c) 2011 Janis Skarnelis - janis@fancyapps.com

 How to use
 ----------

 To get started, download the plugin, unzip it and copy files to your website/application directory.
-Load the the files in the <head> section of your HTML document, make sure you also add the jQuery library.
+Load files in the <head> section of your HTML document.
+Make sure you also add the jQuery library.

     <head>
         <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.7/jquery.min.js"></script>